Park Lane Foundation

 This funder does not have a public application process.

 The Park Lane Foundation operates through trustee discretion, with the governing document stating that donations are made “to charities agreed upon by the trustees.”
-Grants are made to both individuals and organizations, but these are selected by the trustees rather than through an open application process.
+Grants are made to both individuals and organisations, but these are selected by the trustees rather than through an open application process.

 The foundation's grant-making follows these patterns: